faithanalog/pocsag-encoder/README.md

 # pocsag-encoder
 Encode pocsag messages to dump to a file.
+This project is designed to make it easier to understand how pocsag works, with a heavily-commented implementation.

 Takes input as a series of lines, one line per message.